pusher/pusher-websocket-swift/README.md

 github "pusher/pusher-websocket-swift"
 ```

+Carthage will produce a number of frameworks.
+Which of those you need to include in you project depends on which features you are using.
+If you **are not** using the end-to-end encryption features, you need to include the following framework binaries from the `Carthage/Build` directory: `PusherSwift`,  `Starscream` and `Reachability`
+If you **are** using the end-to-end encryption features, you need to include the following framework binaries from the `Carthage/Build` directory: `PusherSwiftWithEncryption`, `Sodium`, `Starscream` and `Reachability`

 ### Swift Package Manager

 > Please note that if you are looking to use encrypted channels, this is not currently possible with Swift Package Manager.